-Open debate: The debate is open to speakers willing to speak for or against the resolution or amendment being discussed, as well as for contributions that are neither opposed nor in favour.
-This debate is often used during the Compromise Amendment Sessions.

-1067 Con-Pro: The debate is organised by an alternation of speakers against and for 1068 the resolution or amendment being discussed.
-This debate is often used during 1069 the Voting Session of the amendments that goes to vote and the resolutions.

-It should be noted that all the compromises should be reached before the voting session and the point of the con-pro debate is not to reach a compromise but to explain the positions.
-Therefore the presidency is encouraged to do only one round of con-pro debates, and if more than one rounds occur time is monitored by the presidency to ensure that overall the 'pro' and 'con' sides are both allocated equivalent speaking time.

-1076 Quorum, voting and majorities:

-Quorum, voting rules and majorities are defined in the Internal Rules ofProcedures.

-1079 Voting rules and majorities are defined in the Internal Rules of Procedures

-1080 A quorum check will be called before the voting sessions.
+- 1070 Types of debate: - 1071 Open debate: The debate is open to speakers willing to speak for or against the - resolution or amendment being discussed, as well as for contributions that are - neither opposed nor in favour.
+This debate is often used during the Compromise - 1074 Amendment Sessions. - 1075 Con-Pro: The debate is organised by an alternation of speakers against and for - the resolution or amendment being discussed.
+This debate is often used during - the Voting Session of the amendments that goes to vote and the resolutions. - 1078 It should be noted that all the compromises should be reached before the voting - session and the point of the con-pro debate is not to reach a compromise but to - explain the positions.
+Therefore the presidency is encouraged to do only one - round of con-pro debates, and if more than one rounds occur time is monitored by - the presidency to ensure that overall the 'pro' and 'con' sides are both - allocated equivalent speaking time. - 1084 Quorum, voting and majorities: - 1085 Quorum, voting rules and majorities are defined in the Internal Rules of - 1086 Procedures. - Voting rules and majorities are defined in the Internal Rules of Procedures - 1088 A quorum check will be called before the voting sessions. - Safer Spaces